The Truth About Selling a Restaurant in 2025: What We Sell Restaurants Learned From Hundreds of Deals (Part 2)

 Online reputation's impact on sale price:

 Restaurants with poor ratings (under 3.5 stars) or lots of recent negative reviews faced skeptical buyers who worried about reputation repair costs and existing customer perception problems.
+This began to impact even asset sales or turnaround locations because buyers knew they would have to overcome the online reputation.

 Conclusion: What This Means for 2026